 - Are you planning to lose weight?
 Establish a monthly goal, rather than a number for the year.
-If you plan to lose 60 pounds in 2017, work to lose five pounds a month — a much more realistic goal, especially if your schedule gets disrupted.
+If you plan to lose 60 pounds within the year, work to lose five pounds a month — a much more realistic goal, especially if your schedule gets disrupted.

-- Is eating healthy your number-one priority for 2017?
+- Is eating healthy your number-one priority?
 Expand your culinary repertoire at home rather than simply vowing to eat healthier.
 Take a cooking class and curb your take-out indulgences.
 Consult with a nutritionist about a healthy meal plan and stay away from fad dieting, which may lead to unhealthy binging.

 - Does your resolution mean more time in the gym?
 Increased physical activity and proper form are important.
 Understanding good execution will reduce potential injuries and frustration.
 Whether you hit the gym, increase the distance of your walks or try yoga, speak with your physician and a physical therapist to ensure you are healthy enough to engage in a new workout routine.

 - Are you looking to reduce stress?
 First, be aware of common warning signs of depression and other stress-related ailments that may affect your goals.
 Understand what’s causing your stress, rather than trying to jump right into a general “stress-free” outlook on life.